An Aesthetic Realism Manifesto about Education

 1. “The purpose of education is to like the world.”

 2. Every person’s deepest desire is to like the world.
-And so a child will learn when he is shown that mathematics is a way of liking the world, through social studies he can like the world, he can like the world through the way a word is spelled.
+And so a child will learn when he or she is shown that mathematics is a way of liking the world, through social studies one can like the world, one can like the world through the way a word is spelled.
 This is beautiful, logical, and grandly efficient.

 3. Every student has an attitude to the whole world.
-This attitude will affect how he takes in or doesn’t take in a fact coming from the world and about the world.
-Every teacher has an attitude to the whole world, and this attitude affects how he teaches a fact, a subject.
+This attitude will affect how one takes in or doesn’t take in a fact coming from the world and about the world.
+Every teacher has an attitude to the whole world, and this attitude affects how one teaches a fact, a subject.

 4. The one way to like the world—a world that has wars, economic injustice, and parents who confuse us—is through seeing that the world has an aesthetic structure: it is a oneness of opposites, like difference and sameness, freedom and order, motion and rest, manyness and oneness.
 Further, these opposites are in us all the time, and we are trying to make sense of them, see them as one.